mikesant27/Mini-MIPS-Machine/README.md

 Design a simplified version of a MIPS machine and wrote a Verilog program that describes its structure and simulates its functioning.
 Used gate-level modeling for all components unless otherwise specified.

 ## Instruction Set:

+Our MIPS Machine implements 12 instructions, 7 R-Type (add, sub, and, or, nor, not, nand, and slt), and 5 I-Type (addi, lw, sw, beq, and bne).
+Below is a table of each instruction, its description, and corresponding OpCode

 | Instruction | Description| OPCode |
 | :---------: | :--------: | :----: |
 |     add     |  Add       |  0000  |